josorio398/Datos-Experimentales-Articulos/README.rst

 Installation of requirements
 ============================
-Before installing the library you must verify the execution environment and install the following requirements
+Before installing the library you must verify the execution environment and install the following requirements:

 Google Colaboratory Support
 ---------------------------